SantosJGND/insaflu_docs/docs/metagenomics_virus_detection.rst

 Despite the use of multiple classification algorithms and reference databases, our analyses show that even in combination the user can expect a rate of false positives of 20 % (depending on sample and virus).
 This is why the TELEVIR module places special emphasis on the validation of results and the exclusion of False Positives.

 Validation is done through mapping the original reads onto the genomes of candidate viruses.
-The first layer consists in analysing the metrics obtained.
+The first layer consists in analysing the metrics and visualizations obtained.
 The second layer consists in comparing results between samples and controls.

 Below, you can find a description of the main outputs and statistics.